ryman1/keeweb-wiki/Plugins.md

 };
 ```

-There's no public API, later it could be creates for some common extension points, like fields, storages and so on.
+There's no public API, later it could be created for some common extension points, like fields, storages and so on.
 Now you can just override or extend KeeWeb modules.

 ## Guidelines